Ang mo: Etymology and history

-During the 19th century, Walter Henry Medhurst made a reference in his academic work A Dictionary of the Hok-Këèn Dialect of the Chinese Language that âng mô ("red haired"), generally applied to the English people.
+During the 19th century, Walter Henry Medhurst made a reference in his academic work A Dictionary of the Hok-Këèn Dialect of the Chinese Language that âng mô ("red haired") generally applied to the English people.
 With the large migration of the Hoklo to Southeast Asia, predominantly Malaysia and Singapore, the term ang moh became more widespread and was used to refer to white people in general.

 Racial controversy

 The term ang mo is usually viewed as racist and derogatory by white people.
+Others, however, maintain it is acceptable, making it in some contexts a reclaimed word.
 Despite this, it is a widely used term, at least among non-Westerners.
 It appears, for instance, in Singaporean newspapers such as The Straits Times, and in television programs and films.

 Derogatory context

 In Singapore and Malaysia, the term ang mo sai (紅毛屎 (red-haired shit)) is a derogatory term used within the Chinese community for mocking other Chinese who are not able to read Chinese.